Train-travel booking guide

 Photo: Daniel Elkan

 Booking a train journey from the UK to the Alps isn’t as simple as booking a flight.
-Rail operators across the UK and mainland Europe have made a dog’s dinner of integrating their booking systems.
+Rail operators across the UK and mainland Europe have made a bit of a dog’s dinner of integrating their booking systems.

-Sometimes, booking rail travel online is simple.
-Sometimes it isn't.
+As a result, sometimes booking rail travel online is simple; but sometimes it isn't.

 For journeys involving two or more trains, there might be more suitable schedules that algorithms won’t generate.
 In some cases, bookable train journeys don't show up online or are marked as 'not available'.
 It’s ridiculous, and the more travellers know this, the better.